Geodels/gospl/docs/inputfile.rst

 c. the :yaml:`fast` key allows you to run a model without applying any surface processes on top.
 This is used to run backward model in a quick way, but can also potential be set to *True* if you want to check your input files prior to running a forward model with all options.
 d. when running a backward model the :yaml:`backward` key has to be set to *True* as well!
 e. the :yaml:`interp` key is set when running model with 3D cartesian displacements and allows you to choose the number of points that will be used when interpolating the spherical mesh after displacements.
-High values (>3) will tend to smooth the topography over time, a value of 1 will pick the closest point when perfoming the interpolation.
+The key has 2 possible values: **1** or **3**.
+A value of **3** will take the 3 closest nodes to perform the interpolation and will tend to smooth the topography over time.
+A value of **1** will pick the closest point when performing the interpolation thus limiting the smoothing but potentially increasing the distorsion.

 .. important::
   It is worth noting that all the input files require to run a *gospl* simulation must be defined as numpy zip array (**.npz**).
 This allows to directly and efficiently load the dataset during initialisation.
 This is specially efficient when running large models.